• Skip to primary navigation

 A typical Andhra meal usually includes a spicy chutney or pickle.
 It can be a quick recipe like this cherry tomato pachadi or this vankaya tomato pachadi.
 Then there are pickles with seasonal veggies like this tomato nilava pachadi or this teepi avakaya.

 Roti pachadi is a quick chutney made in a mortar and pestle.
 This was the preferred method when I was growing up.
 But nowadays we use the blender more to make any dish.
 But the flavor and texture of the chutney made in mortar and pestle is unparalleled.
-So, if you have time, then make this recipe the traditional way.
+So, if you have time, then make this roti pachadi recipe the traditional way.

-This dosakaya pachadi recipe is very quick and easy to make.
+This dosakaya roti pachadi recipe is very quick and easy to make.
 The recipe needs very basic pantry ingredients.
 Cucumber is not cooked and is used raw.
 It is just finely chopped and mixed into ground tempering.

 Do try this spicy, tangy and very tasty cucumber chutney recipe.